fbettag/println/README.md

 ## Todo

-* Blog.scala:68 Only show many-to-many posts according to User-status
 * jquery.tokeninput.js:641 Fix the dropdown to be selectable by keyboard
 * Tagging -> return way to server
 * Tag-Cloud